evmar/retrowin32/win32/README.md

 into the final binaries.

 To rerun the code generator after an API change, run `make` in this directory.
-I typically `make -C win32` from the project root.
+I typically `make -j -C win32` from the project root.

 The `Makefile` also compiles these `.dll` files, which requires `clang-cl` from LLVM in your `$PATH`.
 I just unpack a pre-built